-If you are not happy with your current provider, call Arizona Complete Health-Complete Care Plan Member Services at 1-888-788-4408, TTY/TDD: 711 to discuss other available options.
+If you are not happy with your current provider, call Member Services at 1-888-788-4408, TTY/TDD: 711 to ask about other available options.

-If you do not have access to the internet at your home, no-cost internet service is usually available at libraries.
-You can also get a paper copy of the Provider Directory at no charge by calling Arizona Complete Health-Complete Care Plan at 1-888-788-4408, TTY/TDD: 711 or by visiting our website azcompletehealth.com/completecare.
+If you do not have access to the internet at home, no-cost internet service is usually available at libraries.
+You can also get a paper copy of the Provider Directory at no charge by calling us at 1-888-788-4408, TTY/TDD: 711 or by visiting azcompletehealth.com/completecare.